tjvr/koel/README.md

 License
 =======

 MIT.
-(It's small enough that you could always rewrite it yourself anyway.)
+Not that you want to use it anyway.